What for?

 {6} Usually one OS, but several DOS.
 The OS may evolve and new revisions of the machines from the manufacturer may implement newer versions of that OS, but it is still the same OS, often backwards compatible with older revisions.
 On the other hand, for DOS, it is more difficult, there were no absolute rules.
 The new DOS may be backwards compatible with the old one, or not at all — often to provide new features or take advantage of a new floppy disk drive.

 All machines of different brands were (almost always) totally incompatible with each other when you switched from one brand to another.
 At a manufacturer, compatibility between different models was not always guaranteed, there were no golden rules, you had to check it.
-For instance, Commodore PET & 64 are software-incompatible, idem for Apple II and 1984's Macintosh.
+For instance, the Commodore PET & Commodore 64 computers are software-incompatible, idem for Apple II, Apple III, Apple Lisa and Macintosh.

 So, the choice was difficult.
 It was a real commitment, a well-considered decision.
 It was a relatively expensive hobby so you couldn't change your mind every month or so.